gvwilson/fiction/iffy/index.md

 their ammunition spent.

 The Marine pushed Wales away and fired two quick shots.
-The sentry jerked as the shaped needles pinged off one of its mechanical knees, then charged with a grinding sound that could almost have been a growl.
+The sentry jerked as the ultra-dense needles pinged off one of its mechanical knees, then charged with a grinding sound that could almost have been a growl.

 A small shape dropped from the ceiling and landed on its back.
 Iffy had just an instant to recognize Wales' toy bear before the lights went out again.
-One second, two, three...
+One second, two, three…
 When they came on the sentry lay motionless on its side.
 The toy bear stood over it,
 the blue light in its eyes fading, fading, gone.

-"Could you... could you please get that?"
+"Could you… could you please get that?"
 Wales asked Iffy weakly
 as he slumped down against the wall.
 "I have a feeling we might need it again."